Articles

 Honesty

 Sometimes, respondents may be tempted to tell you what they think you want to hear.
-For example, if a survey about workplace productivity asks how many times you visit social media sites each day, they may be tempted to respond with a smaller number than is true to appear more engaged with their work.
-Alternatively, you may be asking personal questions about private aspects of the respondents’ lives.
-If they feel like you’re prying, or if they don’t trust you’ll handle their responses confidentially, respondents are unlikely to be honest.
+For example, if a survey about workplace productivity asks how many times you visit social media sites each day, they may be tempted to respond with a lower number to appear more engaged with their work.

 Accuracy

 Accuracy is whether the data you collect matches reality.
 In online surveys, participant attention levels, comprehension, and honesty affect the accuracy of their responses.
-Respondents can accidentally enter inaccurate information if they don’t understand or are not paying attention or deliberately provide misleading responses if they're answering surveys dishonestly.
+Respondents can accidentally enter inaccurate information if they don’t understand or are not paying attention, or deliberately provide misleading responses if they're answering surveys dishonestly.

 Accuracy is essential for data quality because inaccurate data skews your analysis.
 For example, if enough respondents choose the wrong age range (25-30 rather than 35-40), then your analysis of responses across age ranges will be skewed by those incorrect answers.